Disservin/Smallbrain/README.md

 ## Compile

-Compile it using the Makefile in ./src
+Compile it using the Makefile

 ```
-make
+make -j
 .\smallbrain.exe bench
 ```